btojacobdavies/cuckoo_timing/README.md

 # cuckoo_timing
-This repository contains data and code for the manuscript 'Spring arrival of the common cuckoo at breeding grounds is determined primarily by departure from a stopover site in tropical Africa'.
+This repository contains data and code for the manuscript 'Spring arrival of the common cuckoo at breeding grounds is strongly determined by environmental conditions in tropical Africa'.

 Requires R v4.2.1